-We think not just in term of the next few vintages but the next generations.
+We think not just in terms of the next few vintages but the next generations.
 We want to be producing wine at our site for many years to come and so sustainability is key to our practise.

 Since we took over in 2017, we have moved towards a more sustainable approach.
 In 2018, we halved herbicide spraying, reducing it each year.
 We have reduced non-organic spraying to annually and we do not use insecticides.

 We believe that small, simple, acts cumulatively make a big difference – from supporting and working with local businesses, recycling and composting to creative ways of reusing our waste and byproducts.